graalvm/workshops/vscode-tools-for-micronaut/README.md

 Over to you:
 * Enable Monitoring and management for your application.
 Restart the application.
 * Take a look within the `MONITORING & MANAGEMENT` panel.
 Notice what properties of the running application are now visible within the IDE.
-* Add a custom logger to your application and some custom logging to your controller.
-Look in the `MONITORING & MANAGEMENT` panel, under management.
-Restart the application & play with controlling the logging from within the `MONITORING & MANAGEMENT` panel.
-We also have support for managing caches in a very similar manner.
 * What other features would you expect to see here?
 Please make a note.